 - 1. Check the cell.
 It is recommended that every month the cell be removed and inspected for scale formation and/or debris.
-If cell needs to be cleaned, see Section 6.3 for instructions. - 2.
-Salt Level Test.
+If cell needs to be cleaned, see Section 6.3 for instructions. - Salt Level Test.
 Use salinity test strips, a TDS/salinity meter, or another reliable method to test the salinity of the pool water.
 Once the existing salinity has been established, use Table 1 in Section 4.7.4 to determine the amount of salt to add to reach the desired level.
 Be conservative when adding salt as it is easier to add more if needed than it is to dilute if there is too much salt.
-If the salinity level of the pool is correct and the salt LED does not go out, see Section 7.
-Troubleshooting. - 3.
+If the salinity level in the pool is correct and the salt LED does not go out, see Section 7: Troubleshooting. - 3.
 Pool Water Sample.
 Take water sample to local pool store for testing. - 4.
 Stabilizer (Cyanuric Acid).
 Test pool water stabilizer (cyanuric acid) level using a test kit or by having a water sample tested by a pool professional.
-Maintain ideal range of 30 50 ppm.
-Follow your pool professional's recommendations.
-For indoor pools, it is not necessary to add chlorine stabilizer to the swimming pool water. - 5.
+Maintain ideal range of 30 50 PPM.
+Follow your pool professional's recommendations. - 5.
 Metals Test.
 It is recommended that the pool water be tested periodically for the presence of metals such as iron, and manganese.
 These metals should not be present in the pool water.
 If those metals are present, contact your local pool professional.